 ET: Well, not right now obviously, but we certainly did after BATMAN BEGINS.
 There were people — after they realized that we’d be doing THE DARK KNIGHT — and agents who’d call and say “I’ve got the right person for you” and all that.
 But not yet with this one — of course it hasn’t been released yet (laughs)!

-BOF: On that same note, how coveted of a role was The Joker?
+BOF: On that same note, how coveted was the role of The Joker?

 ET: There were definitely a good number of people who wanted to do it, yeah.
 But looking back, I think it’s sometimes easy to forget how brave of a thing it was for Heath to do, to take the role.
 He just owns the part — he just is The Joker.
 Now having seen [the movie] and then look back to two years ago, it was a really, really brave thing for him to do.
 To take on this iconic character that had been SO identified with Jack Nicholson.
 But we always knew when we started making THE DARK KNIGHT that the casting of The Joker was the single most important thing we had to do and did.